 🌋 That said, if you plan on doing the Acatenango Volcano hike in Antigua, make sure you are well-prepared both mentally and physically!
 Altitude sickness isn’t likely at that altitude, but you can experience breathing problems nonetheless.

-If there is one thing you must do in Antigua, Guatemala it’s trekking on a volcano!!
+If there is one thing you must do in Antigua, Guatemala it’s hiking up a volcano!!

 For Acatenango tours, I would recommend these guys: